Community Links for Entrants

 If you have any queries about this scheme, please Send message to Community Links.

-We would also very much welcome feedback from both entrants and hosts in order to improve the scheme for the future and celebrate successful collaborations on our website.
+We also very much welcome feedback from both entrants and hosts in order to improve the scheme for the future and celebrate successful collaborations on our website.

 Community Links is part of our wider commitment to the community as evidenced in our ongoing links with the Buxton Community School, our participation in the Buxton Carnival and many other initiatives.